fadden/CiderPress2/README.md

 CiderPress II is written in C#, targeted at .NET Core 6.
 It gives equal importance to GUI and command-line interfaces, and can run on a variety of Windows, Mac OS, and Linux systems.

-Besides new features like a command-line interface and WOZ disk image support, there are a few more subtle changes:
+Besides new features like a command-line interface, drag & drop file management, and WOZ disk image support, there are a few more subtle changes:

  - File archives and disk images nested inside other file archives and disk images can be accessed directly.